Para Handy

 Para Handy is a character created by the journalist and writer Neil Munro in a series of stories published in the Glasgow Evening News between 1905 and 1923 under the pen name of Hugh Foulis.
 He is the crafty Gaelic skipper of the Vital Spark, a Clyde puffer (steamboat) of the sort that delivered goods from Glasgow to Loch Fyne, the Hebrides, and the coast of Argyllshire and Inverness-shire in the early 20th century.

 The character's proper name is Peter Macfarlane.
-Para Handy is a nickname from "Pàra Shandaidh", which means "Peter (Pàdraig) son of Sandy" in Gaelic.
+Para Handy is a nickname from "Pàra Shandaidh", which means "Peter (Peadar) son of Sandy" in Gaelic.

 The stories partly focus on his pride in his ship, "the smartest boat in the tred" which he considers to be of a class with the Clyde steamers, but mainly tells of the "high jinks" the crew gets up to on their travels.
 He had at least one crossover with Munro's other popular character, Erchie MacPherson of Erchie, My Droll Friend.

 The other principal characters who form the crew of the Vital Spark are: